Casus-B/Casus-custom-Chatfill-II/README.md

 8. Phrasing/structural adjustments too numerous to mention, really.
 The changelog has a pretty detailed timeline.

 9. As of version of 8.3, the preset now has dystoria's regex script attached.
-The regex script cleans context window of tracker information that is more than 2 messages old.
+The regex script cleans the context window of tracker information that is more than 2 messages old.
 This represents a potentially huge savings in token cost, along with a potential reduction in LLM confusion.

 ------